cjmartin/launchcalendar.org/_posts/2025-05-02-falcon-9-starlink-group-6-75.md

     video_id: pRj2EY5dly4
 images: []
 ---
-On May 2, 2025 at 01:51 UTC, SpaceX launched the Starlink Group 6-75 mission from SLC-40 at Cape Canaveral Space Force Station.
-The proven Falcon 9 booster B1080 lifted a payload of 28 Starlink v2 Mini satellites—including Direct-to-Cell units—matching a record for the heaviest Starlink payload.
-The mission achieved a 43-degree inclination at 530 km and saw the booster successfully land on the droneship 'Just Read The Instructions.'
-This marked one of SpaceX's highest-mass Starlink payloads, and was the 51st Falcon 9 launch and 34th dedicated Starlink flight of 2025, as well as the 248th Falcon 9 launch from SLC-40 and 469th overall.
+The Starlink Group 6-75 mission lifted off on May 2, 2025 at 01:51 UTC from SLC-40, Cape Canaveral.
+Falcon 9 booster B1080 flew for its 18th time, landing successfully on the droneship 'Just Read The Instructions.'
+The mission delivered 28 v2 Mini Starlink satellites—including Direct-to-Cell units—to a 530 km, 43-degree orbit, matching the record for highest-mass Starlink launch.
+This was the 51st Falcon 9 launch and 34th dedicated Starlink flight of 2025, as well as the 248th Falcon 9 launch from SLC-40 and 469th overall.
 Favorable weather supported mission success, and the satellites will maneuver into their final orbits in the coming days.